lenchv/stage-2/public/static/assets/lessons/development-lifecycle-in-github/lesson-1.md

         <span class="message__timestamp">16:42</span>
       </div>
       <div class="message__text">
         <p>Hadouken!
 Pleased to meet you.
-After defeating Sagat and M. Bison for the nth time, I’ve decided to downshift my martial arts career a little bit and get into this IT thing ― sensei tells me that there’s a lot of money in web development, and a whole lot less getting punched in the face.
-I’d like to build a little website to market my personal brand, maybe sell a few t-shirts, nunchucks, that sort of thing ― I think it’ll be a big hit <em>(TO THE SOLAR PLEXUS IYKWIM HAHAHA!.. woo, goddamn, I love hitting people...)</em>.
-Anyhow, here're the specs of what I want to build ― just a quick intro page to let me know what I’m all about.
+After defeating Sagat and M. Bison for the nth time, I’ve decided to downshift my martial arts career a little bit and get into this IT thing ― sensei tells me that there’s a lot of money on the Internet, and a whole lot less getting punched in the face.
+I’d like to build a little website to market my personal brand, then maybe sell a few t-shirts, nunchucks, that sort of thing ― I think it’ll be a big hit <em>(TO THE SOLAR PLEXUS IYKWIM HAHAHA!.. woo, goddamn, I love hitting people...)</em>.
+Anyhow, here's what I want to build ― for starters just a quick intro page to let me know what I’m all about.
 By the way, can you do animated GIFs of me kicking people across the screen?
 No?
 Well, fine, I trust your judgement.
 Just make sure I look badass, okay?
 Thanks, man, I’m off to the Shaolin temple for a few weeks (teambuilding excersice, such bullshit, ugh).
 And remember, <strong>winners never lose</strong>! &#x270c;Peace!</p>
       </div>
       <div class="message__reactions">
         <input class="message__reaction" type="checkbox" data-before="&#x1f4aa;" data-after="13" data-after-checked="14" />